howdareyoureview/howdareyoureview.github.io/contact.md

 <div class="container">

   <h2>Want to talk?
 Like What you read?
 Did something we wrote offend you to your very core?
 We'd love to hear from you.</h2>
-  <h3>If you're insterested in becoming a contributor we'd also love to hear from you.
-Presently this is a project supported entirely by blood sweat and tears, and we can offer contributors exposure, and a cold crisp PBR in excange for their thoughts - but with any luck, we'll gain traction soon and contributors will all be given gold rolexes, and diamond tiarras.</h3>

   <div id="form" class="contact-form">